Panzerschrek/U-00DC-Sprache-site/overview.md

 There are of course some disadvantages of this mechanism.
 A special notation for functions and class fields is sometimes required, that may seem to be a little bit verbose.
 Some (uncommon) code patterns are not (effectively) achievable in Ü without usage of `unsafe`.
-But it most cases usage of `unsafe` is rarely needed - mostly for interaction with foreign code.
+But in most cases usage of `unsafe` is rarely needed - mostly for interaction with foreign code.

 ### Mandatory initialization

 Each fundamental type variable/field should be initialized.
-This prevents bugs caused by unitialized memory reads.
+This prevents bugs caused by uninitialized memory reads.
 User types initialization is also required, but it may be omitted if a user type has default constructor.